Question from a Tekedia subscriber:

 Given all of the considerations (Risk, Return, Time, Taxes, Liquidity, etc), I personally lean towards financial assets (Treasuries, Bonds, Shares including mutual funds).

-This was originally published in the Forum.
+This was originally published in the Forum.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).